Slice Gaming offers in-game rewards for Far Cry 6 with pizza purchases

 With over 16,000 local pizzerias in its network, Slice Gaming expects this will be one of the largest gaming rewards programs in the country.

-P.J.
-Oleksak, chief business officer at Slice, said in a statement that the purpose is to drive loyalty and offer a level of marketing to the independent pizzerias within the Slice network.

-With Slice Gaming, gamers will get the added bonus of being rewarded for eating their favorite local pizza and supporting small businesses.
 For every purchase made through the Slice app over the next month, customers will receive exclusive Peso Pack codes.
 Peso Packs will allow Far Cry 6 players to earn in-game currency to purchase weapons, armor and intel from Guerrilla Camps and local arms dealers.
 Participating pizzerias will also offer a custom Far Cry 6 pizza exclusively available when ordering on Slice.

 To celebrate the launch of Slice Gaming, Slice will give its customers the chance to be surprised by their local pizzeria with a highly sought-after PlayStation 5 console delivered directly to the doorstep of five winners.
 This is the first time Slice is targeting gamers.